bachelor + master drama

 Sabzian, Tien gedachtes over het acteren voor een camera

 If you want to enrol for an academic Bachelor of Drama, you first have to pass an artistic admission test.
 To enter the master’s programme, you take part in an orientation test.
 These are organised several times per academic year.
+We’ll announce the exact dates in December.

 Do you have a question?
 Contact the student’s office.